senseilein/code-quiz-javascript/pseudocode.md

             2. function to populate the questions and the answer options
                 a. generateQuestion()
-                    * CHANGE textContent or innerText? of <h2> in questionDiv to currentQuestion.title
+                    * CHANGE textContent or innerText? of <h2> in questionScreen to currentQuestion.title
                 b. generateOptions()
                     * CREATE a <ul> in which we will append 4 <li> wrapped in <button>
-                    * ASSIGN each <li> in the questionDiv the value of each item in currentQuestion.answers
+                    * ASSIGN each <li> in the questionScreen the value of each item in currentQuestion.answers
                     * ADD class "wrong" to the wrong answers and "correct" to the correct ones, and "answers" to all of those buttons (so that we can disable them as soon as we get a valid click)
                 <!-- c. disableAnswers()  / this might not be needed if we manage to change question immediately after click-->
                     <!-- * GET all button with "answers" class -->
                     <!-- * SET their "disabled" property to true -->

             2. function validateUserAnswer()
-                * LISTEN for 'click' event on questionDiv
+                * LISTEN for 'click' event on questionScreen
                 * IF user clicks on a button:
                     * IF that button.innerText is the same as that currentQuestion.correctAnswer
                         * currentScore++
                         <!-- Will need to create a function for the following: -->
                         * UPDATE feedbackText with textContent "Correct!"
-                        * APPEND it to questionDiv alongside with horizontalLine (for 1 or 2 seconds)
+                        * APPEND it to questionScreen alongside with horizontalLine (for 1 or 2 seconds)

                     ELSE (if user clicks on any wrong answer buttons)
                         * time -= 10
                         >> Will need to create a function for that:
                         * UPDATE feedbackText with textContent "Wrong!"
-                        * APPEND it to questionDiv alongside with horizontalLine
+                        * APPEND it to questionScreen alongside with horizontalLine

 #### STEP 2 - QUIZ IS OVER WHEN TIME === 0 OR NO QUESTIONS AVAILABLE